azdavis/millet/docs/errors.md

 It's not clear if this should be parsed as `(1 << 2) >> 3` or `1 << (2 >> 3)`.

-To fix:
+To fix, do one of the following:

 - Add parentheses to disambiguate.
-- Or use different fixities.
+- Use `op` to disambiguate.
-- Or use the same associativity.
+- Use different fixities.
-- Or use `op`.
+- Use the same associativity.

 ## 2006